 If there’s a complaint about Blue Apron’s meals, it’s that in a world where bold and unique flavors are popular, some consider Blue Apron to be a bit on the bland side.
 If you like traditional flavors or have picky eaters at your table, this might not be a concern for you.

-Home Chef meals are in many ways similar to Blue Apron’s, so there isn’t that big of a difference in the flavors these two companies deliver.
+Home Chef’s meal kits are in many ways similar to Blue Apron’s, so there isn’t that big of a difference in the flavors these two companies deliver.
 Where Home Chef stands apart here is that they ask targeted questions about your taste and dietary preferences when you sign up.
 This helps them guide you to the meals you’ll enjoy the most.

 Price can be a major determining factor in choosing a meal delivery service.
 There’s a balance between paying for a quality meal kit and stretching your budget too thin.
 Blue Apron and Home Chef are considered economical options in the meal kit delivery industry.

 With Blue Apron, you’re not going to spend more than $10 for a meal that most people would find more than satisfying.
-Shipping isn’t free (usually) with Blue Apron, but their flat-rate fee of $8.99 is reasonable and predictable.
+Shipping isn’t free (usually) with your Blue Apron meal plan, but their flat-rate fee of $8.99 is reasonable and predictable.

-Home Chef pricing scale is a bit different.
-Some of their meals are very budget-friendly.
-At the low end of their price range, you’ll find meals priced at just under $7, however, most of their meals average a few dollars more per serving.
+The Home Chef subscription pricing scale is a bit different.
+Some of Home Chef’s meals are very budget-friendly.
+At the low end of Home Chef’s prices, you’ll find meals priced at just under $7.
+However, most of their meals average a few dollars more per serving.
 At the high end, expect to pay a few dollars more per meal than you would with Blue Apron.
+Home Chef does also offer meal prep bundles, which are great for when you want to plan entrees and sides, which can save a little bit of money compared to a regular meal plan.

 Packaging & Recycling

-Blue Apron is committed to using as many recyclable materials as possible in their packaging.
-They do a decent job of this, with just a few odds and ends that won’t make it into the recycling bin.
-Blue Apron also provides a short video on their website that details how to recycle or dispose of their packaging materials.
+Blue Apron is committed to using as many recyclable materials as possible in its packaging.
+Blue Apron packaging does a decent job of this, with just a few odds and ends from the Blue Apron box that won’t make it into the recycling bin.
+Blue Apron also provides a short video on its website that details how to recycle or dispose of its packaging materials, including ice packs and other components.

 Customer service is an area that can make or break a meal service company’s success.
 Both Blue Apron and Home Chef have similar policies regarding flexibility, pausing subscriptions, returns, etc. There are a few points where their customer service stands apart.

 It’s also important to look at what their existing customers have to say about customer service.
-Home Chef receives overwhelmingly positive reviews for customer service, where Blue Apron has had a few complaints about a lack of responsiveness and poor customer service skills.
+Home Chef receives overwhelmingly positive reviews for customer service, whereas Blue Apron’s customer support has had a few complaints about a lack of responsiveness and poor customer service skills.

-This isn’t an easy call to make but in the duel of Blue Apron Vs Home Chef, it’s Home Chef that emerges as the winner.
-Home Chef wins overall for offering more dietary options, a few more meal selections each week, a wider range of flavor profiles, and quick, easy to prepare meals.
+This isn’t an easy call to make but in the duel of Blue Apron Vs. Home Chef, it’s Home Chef that emerges as the winner in the meal kit industry.
+Home Chef wins overall for offering more dietary options, a few more meal selections each week, a wider range of flavor profiles, and quick, easy-to-prepare meals.

 This isn’t to say that Blue Apron isn’t worthy of any love.
-Both companies have their strong points and will appeal to people with different preferences and needs.
+Both Home Chef and Blue Apron meal services have their strong points and will appeal to people with different preferences and needs.
+If you’re looking for a great meal kit service, consider the following points.

 Choose Home Chef if you: